phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/mapping.md

 active: mapping
 ---

 This page describes the mapping between the original Phenopackets and this FHIR implementation guide.
+The general approach followed was to constrain the FHIR elements to closely match the corresponding Phenopacket elements.
+This, combined with a profile-aware API generator, can be used to create an API that is simple to use and compliant with the profile.
+The main drawback is that existign FHIR data will need to be modified so that the values in any constrained fields are removed.

 | Phenopackets element        | Comment |
 | --------------------------- | --------|